5 Simple Steps to Deal with Toxic People

 Act but don’t React:

 It would help if you stopped getting upset or angry as soon as they open their mouth or act in a hurting way.
 Make sure you are not letting them on your nerves even if they say something that hurts.
 Most of the time, they are unaware, and also, if they are, you are just letting them win.
-So in both situations, my advice to you would be to stop getting angry and stop reactive.
+So in both situations, my advice to you would be to stop and manage to get angry and stop reactive.
 You need to act and stop yourself in the tracks.
 That way, you can take the first step towards preventing them from hurting you.

 Learn to say NO: